15 Proven Home Remedies for Period Stomach Pain By Experts

 15 Home Remedies to Get Cure From Stomach Period Pain

-If you have cramps because of primary dysmenorrhea, then here are some home remedies that can help you get rid of them.
+If you have cramps because of primary dysmenorrhea, then here are some home remedies for period stomach pain that can help you get rid of them.

 - Heat: Place a hot water bottle or heating pad against the abdomen.
 It will help uterine muscle and those around it relax, which will help you in easing cramps and discomfort.